baazis/S-unfold23/README.md

-## Title: Revolutionizing Startup Collaboration: The Future of Tech Innovation
+## Title: Revolutionizing Startup Collaboration
 ## Introduction:
 We are thrilled to introduce you to a game-changing opportunity in the world of tech innovation – a decentralized platform designed to foster collaboration, innovation, and team formation for startups, tech enthusiasts, and even recruiters.
 With a growing demand for creative solutions and talented teams in the tech industry, our platform aims to reshape the way ideas are shared, projects are formed, and innovation thrives.